Budget 2021-22 provides for pro-growth measures: Moody's

-New Delhi, Feb 3 (IANS) India's Budget 2021-22 provides for pro-growth measures that will support credit quality across sectors in the near term, but at the expense of fiscal consolidation, a report by Moody's Investors Service said.
+New Delhi: India's Budget 2021-22 provides for pro-growth measures that will support credit quality across sectors in the near term, but at the expense of fiscal consolidation, a report by Moody's Investors Service said.

 The budget calls for a narrowing of the Centre's fiscal deficit to 6.8 per cent of GDP in FY22 from an estimated 9.5 per cent in FY21.